ktorio/ktor-documentation/topics/request.md

 [//]: # (title: Making requests)

 After [setting up the client](client.md), you can make HTTP requests.
-The main way for making HTTP requests is the [request](https://api.ktor.io/ktor-client/ktor-client-core/ktor-client-core/io.ktor.client.request/request.html) function that takes a URL as a parameter.
+The main way for making HTTP requests is the [request](https://api.ktor.io/ktor-client/ktor-client-core/ktor-client-core/io.ktor.client.request/request.html) function that can take a URL as a parameter.
 Inside this function, you can configure various request parameters:
+* Specify a request URL.
 * Specify an HTTP method, such as `GET`, `POST`, `PUT`, `DELETE`, `HEAD`, `OPTION`, or `PATCH`.
 * Add headers and cookies.
 * Set the body of a request, for example, a plain text, a data object, or form parameters.